COVID-19 Sports Calendar

-One of the things we missed most from our daily lives during the depths of the COVID-19 lockdown was sport.
+One of the things we are missing most from our daily lives during the latest COVID-19 restrictions is sport.

-Whether that was a weekly game of 5-a-side with friends, taking training with the U-10 camogie team or sitting down at the weekend to watch the Premier League and Heineken Champions Cup, any fan will agree that the suspension of sport left its mark
+Whether that is a weekly game of 5-a-side with friends, taking training with the U-10 camogie team or sitting down at the weekend to watch the Premier League and Heineken Champions Cup, any fan will agree that the suspension and disruption of sport has left its mark.

-As things return to some form of normality and professionals and weekend warriors alike begin to return to the pitch, court and pool, Core Sponsorship wants to keep you up to date with the latest news about the biggest sporting events.
+As the global sporting calendar continues to shift and change, Core Sponsorship wants to keep you up to date with the latest news about the biggest sporting events.

 We also want to ensure that you don’t miss a minute of what is potentially going to be an action-packed next 12 months in the sporting world.
-To do that, we’ve created a calendar which contains info on all the major sporting events until the summer of 2021.
+To do that, we’ve created a calendar which contains info on all the major sporting events until the summer of 2021 and beyond

 Public Health Guidelines & Government Advice Pertaining to Sport